For mass events & live streaming

 Experience

-Better sync
+Better synchronization

 The problem